alexandrabcory/Oxygen_Optode_Analysis/README.md

 - Step_5_Make_Histogram.py
 - Step_6_Make_O2_Csvs.py
 - Step_7_Produce_Output_For_Folder.py
+-
+an input folder, containing:
 - CalCurveParams_AndCropParams_byOptode.csv

-an input folder containing:
-- a series of raw images (CR2)
+- rawImages folder, which contains a series of raw images (CR2 files)*;
-- each image showcases three soil cores, each with an adjoined O2 optode (that should be visibly fluorescent.)

-a site-specific folder to hold all output.
-Title options include:
+an output folder containing three site-specific folders:
 - Wetland
 - Transition
 - Upland

-The first of two output folders, located within the Site-Specific Folder (Wetland/Transition/Upland).
-This one stores:
+Two subfolders in each of the site-specific folders (above):
-- Histograms*
+- CsvsOfOxygen**
-- heat maps*
+- HistogramsAndHeatMaps**

-The second of two output folders, located within the Site-Specific Folder (Wetland/Transition/Upland).
-This one stores:
+* Each raw image file showcases three soil cores, each with an adjoined oxygen optode (that is fluorescing visibly red).
-- CSVs of pixel-specific O2 concentrations (uM)**
+** The CsvsOfOxygen folder is populated by csv files of pixel-specific O2 concentrations (in uM)

-*For every original raw image, one of these files are produced.
-** These CSV files have the same dimensions as the raw image (in pixels).
+*** Histograms and heat maps showcase the distribution of O2 concentration (in uM)